kubernetes-sigs/external-dns/docs/tutorials/gke.md

         args:
         - --source=service
         - --source=ingress
+        - --domain-filter=external-dns-test.gcp.zalan.do. #will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
         - --provider=google
+        - --google-project=zalando-external-dns-test
         - --policy=upsert-only # would prevent ExternalDNS from deleting any records, omit to enable full synchronization
         - --registry=txt
         - --txt-owner-id=my-identifier
-        - --domain=external-dns-test.gcp.zalan.do. #will make ExternalDNS see only the hosted zones matching provided domain, omit to process all available hosted zones
-        - --google-project=zalando-external-dns-test
 ```

-Use `dry-run=true` if you want to be extra careful on the first run.
+Use `--dry-run` if you want to be extra careful on the first run.
 Note, that you will not see any records created when you are running in dry-run mode.
 You can, however, inspect the logs and watch what would have been done.

 ## Verify ExternalDNS works